 - Whole milk powder - I used whole milk powder because it has more flavor than nonfat milk powder, and I really wanted that milk and cereal taste.
 But admittedly, whole milk powder is harder to find, less healthy, and has a shorter shelf life than nonfat milk powder.
 If you can't find whole milk powder at your local grocery store, you can easily order it online, or use nonfat milk powder as a substitute.

 - Powdered sugar - this isn't exactly a substitute, but did you know that you can DIY powdered sugar from granulated sugar??
 This is super helpful if you only have granulated sugar on hand.

 Even though everyone knows that Cinnamon Toast Crunch is THE best cereal, you can also make these no bake milk and cereal bars using whatever cereal you'd like, following the same base recipe.
 Here are some of my other favorites you could try:

 - Fruity Pebbles

 - Cap'n Crunch

 Let me know if you do end up trying this recipe using another cereal.
 I'd love to see how it turns out!

 Luckily, this recipe only requires a few basic kitchen supplies.
-This is everything you'll need to make this recipe:
+This is everything you'll need to make these Cinnamon Toast Crunch bars: